What is gambling-related harm?

 What we look at

-We’ll think about whether you did everything you were required to do, and if not, whether your customer lost out as a result.
+We’ll think about whether the financial business did everything it was required to do, and if it didn’t, whether you’ve lost out as a result.

 In doing so we’ll consider relevant law and regulation, regulators’ rules, guidance and standards, codes of practice, and what we consider to be good industry practice at the time.
 We’ll then decide overall what a fair and reasonable outcome to your complaint is.

 The Financial Conduct Authority expects financial businesses to take particular care to ensure vulnerable customers are treated fairly.
-We’ll consider whether you were aware, or ought to have been aware, that your customer was vulnerable, and what support you offered or put in place.
+We’ll consider whether the financial business was aware, or ought to have been aware, that their customer was vulnerable, and what support they offered or put in place.

 Putting things right

-If we find you've treated your customer unfairly, or have made a mistake, we'll ask you to put things right.
+If we find you have been treated unfairly by a financial business, we’ll ask them to put things right.

 Read more about our approach to compensation.

 The first thing you need to do is complain to the financial business about what’s happened.
 They should look into things and reply within 8 weeks.
 If you’re not happy with their response, or they don’t get back to you within 8 weeks, you can bring your complaint to us.